mgriebling/BigInt/README.md

 * **Fractions:** Standard arithmetic on fractions whose numerators and denominators are of unbounded size
 * **Chinese Remainder Theorem:** Compute the CRT value from given residues and moduli

 BigInt requires Swift 5.0.
-It also requires that the Int and UInt types be 64 bit types.
+It also requires that the Int and UInt types be 64-bit types.
 BigInt has been updated to include Leif Ibsen's changes up to v1.19.0.

 Its documentation is built with the DocC plugin and published on GitHub Pages at this location: